canonical/juju-verify/docs/verifiers/neutron-gateway.rst

   [OK] Redundancy check passed for: dhcp-networks

-Otherwise, if there are non-redundant DHCP agents, the result message will show following message with list of non-redundant agent IDs separated with comma.
+Otherwise, if there are non-redundant DHCP agents, the result message will show the following message with the list of non-redundant agent IDs separated with commas.

 ::